Start by clicking on "Fill out the template"

-These Terms and Conditions are a legally binding set of rules about use of a website.
+These Terms and Conditions are a legally binding set of rules about the use of a website.
 They set out how users may use the site, and what they can and cannot do on the site.
-For example, if a user posts offensive or defamatory content on a website, the owner of the site will want to have Terms and Conditions to fall back on which clearly state that the owner of the site does not permit or take responsibility for that offensive content, and that any liability (such as a defamation claim) should therefore sit with the user.
+For example, if a user posts offensive or defamatory content on a website, the owner of the site will want to have Terms and Conditions to fall back on which clearly state that the owner of the site does not permit or take responsibility for that offensive content and that any liability (such as a defamation claim) should therefore sit with the user.
 In addition, the owner of the site may want to have the ability to terminate the user's account - and this also will need to be explained in the Terms and Conditions.

 As well as creating these legally binding rules, the Terms and Conditions are a valuable opportunity for the owner of the site to set out their expectations and to ensure that the site continues to operate smoothly.

 How to use this document